creditkarma/dynamic-config/README.md

 Remote configuration allows you to deploy configuration independently of your application source, allowing for configuration per datacenter, per host or per cluster.
 Potentially it also allows for runtime changes for some config values (something on the roadmap for this library).

 In this section we are going to look at the resolvers that ship with `DefaultConfig`.
+These are: env, process, consul and vault.

-If you are interested in adding your own plugin checkout the [Plugins](#plugins) section.
+*Note: If you are interested in adding your own plugin checkout the [Plugins](#plugins) section.*

 There are two things a remote resolver can do: